History

 The company's specialists in quality improvement have received widespread recognition for their ongoing efforts, including numerous international awards.
 The first of these awards was presented at the CSTB exhibition in Moscow.

-General Satellite has also been accepted into the international industry association AEPOC (European Association for the Protection of Encrypted Audiovisual Products and Services).
+General Satellite has also been accepted into the international industry association AEPOC (the European Association for the Protection of Encrypted Products and Services).

 learn more